nekrasovp/nekrasovp.github.io/migration/site_build/README.md

 uses `build/markdown`, deletes that explicit directory before generation, and treats every Pelican warning as fatal.

-`./scripts/site build` is the full production-settings build.
-It always uses `build/production` and passes `--fatal errors`; Pelican must not return a false green after logging a reader error and silently omitting notebook routes.
+`./scripts/site build` is the full production-intent build.
+It always uses `build/production` and passes `--fatal errors`; the separate SITE-002V validation command independently requires all 46 historical article routes.

+`./scripts/site validate` creates an external locked environment, proves the exact installed Git provenance of the notebook reader, runs and gates two clean 46-article builds, and runs the isolated negative and no-execution cases.
+See `migration/site002v/README.md` for the complete contract.

 `./scripts/site serve` serves the Markdown-only configuration from the explicit `build/local` directory with autoreload.
-The notebook reader remains blocked, so the local working server deliberately uses the same green Markdown scope as the smoke build.
+It deliberately uses the same Markdown-only scope as the smoke build; use `build` or `validate` for the full notebook corpus.

 All build commands pass both input and output paths explicitly.
 Neither the wrapper nor `pelicanconf.py` uses the former implicit absolute `/output` path.